Spinning Partial Waves for Scattering Amplitudes in $d$ Dimensions: Harmonic analysis

 Let $W_l$ and $W_r$ be the carrier spaces of $\rho$ and $\sigma$ and denote their bases by $\{e_a\}$ and $\{e_\alpha\}$, respectively.\footnote{In general, representations $\rho$ and $\sigma$ are non-isomorphic, so we use two types of indices.} We will use the Dirac notation and write basis elements of $W_l\otimes W_r^\ast$ as $|e_a\rangle\langle e^\alpha|$.
 Functions we are interested in are

 The definition only makes sense if $\pi$, when restricted to $K$, contains representations $\rho$ and $\sigma$.
+Then $W_l,W_r\subset V$ and vectors $e_a$, $e_\alpha$ are elements of $V$.
 This will be assumed in the rest of the text.
 It is important to notice that if $\rho$ appears in $\pi|_K$, it does so with multiplicity one.
 This is a general property of restrictions between consecutive orthogonal groups, encapsulated by saying that the restriction from $SO(d-1)$ to $SO(d-2)$ is multiplicity-free.

 We now wish to establish covariance properties of $\pi^a_{\ \alpha}$ under left and right multiplication of its argument by elements of $K$.
 We have